 Plexal’s working with UK innovators to support Oman with pandemic-related challenges.

 COVID-19 has placed pressure on economies, healthcare systems and communities across the world.
 It’s also accelerated the pace of digital transformation, spurred on startup innovation and encouraged deeper collaboration between sectors and across borders.

-And that collaborative spirit has seen Plexal being appointed by the UK Oman Digital Hub and the British Embassy in Oman to collaborate with AL JABR, an innovation development company, on supporting Oman’s startup ecosystem.
+And that collaborative spirit has seen Plexal being appointed by the UK Oman Digital Hub and the British Embassy in Oman to collaborate with AL JABR, an innovation development company, and support Oman’s startup ecosystem.
 Together, we’re aiming to find and develop solutions to local challenges created by the pandemic.

 Our innovation team analysed the response to the pandemic from UK startups, as well as the impact of COVID-19 on Omani society and businesses.
 We then designed a virtual programme of activity that will see UK startups, corporate innovation specialists, academics and business leaders share what they’ve learned with counterparts in Oman through mentoring and workshops.